 Hamblen Co.
 Woman Charged 2nd Time with TennCare Fraud

-NASHVILLE, Tenn. – A northeast Tennessee woman is charged for the second time with doctor shopping, a crime involving fraudulent efforts to obtain prescription drugs through TennCare benefits.
+NASHVILLE, Tenn. – A Hamblen County woman is charged for the second time with TennCare fraud involving prescription drugs.

-The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated cases leading to more than $3 million being repaid to TennCare, with a total estimated cost avoidance of more than $163.6 million for TennCare, according to latest figures.
-To date, 2,870 people have been charged with TennCare fraud.
+The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated cases leading to over $3 million being repaid to TennCare, with a total estimated cost avoidance of over $163.6 million for TennCare, according to latest figures.
+To date, 2,335 people have been charged with TennCare fraud.